Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Integration with ELNs and LIMSs

 \section{Integration with ELNs and LIMSs}

-Historically, experimental notes in scientific research were primarily recorded using pen and paper (while the main data might have been acquired using digital systems).
+Historically, unlike primary data, which might have been acquired using digital systems, experimental notes in scientific research were primarily recorded using pen and paper.
 While this traditional approach has served the community for centuries, it presents clear limitations regarding accessibility, reproducibility, and data integration.
-As a result, more laboratories started adopting ELNs, which offer structured, searchable, and shareable platforms for managing experimental information.
-However, numerical experiments (i.e., simulations) have often remained outside the scope of ELN integration.
-We believe they should be treated equally with laboratory experiments, as they follow a similar workflow: selecting a sample, preparing it, performing the experiment (simulation), and analyzing the results.
-In line with this vision, we have developed an integration between AiiDAlab and ELNs, positioning AiiDAlab as a ``simulation lab'' that enables researchers to analyze experimental and computational work in a unified environment.
-Such integration facilitates direct comparison of results and streamlines the process of drawing scientific conclusions.
+As a result, more laboratories started adopting ELNs, which offer structured and searchable platforms for managing and sharing experimental information.
+However, numerical experiments (i.e., simulations) have often remained outside of the scope of ELN integration.
+Yet, in principle, they follow a similar workflow to laboratory experiments: selecting and preparing a sample, performing the experiment (simulation), and analyzing the results.
+It is then reasonable to consider both laboratory and numerical experiments as equal candidates for recording in an ELN as part of a scientific study.
+To streamline the recording of simulations in ELNs, we have developed an integration between AiiDAlab and ELNs, allowing users to record AiiDA data and processes conducted in AiiDAlab directly in an ELN.
+The integration positions AiiDAlab as a ``simulation lab'' that enables researchers to analyze experimental and computational work seamlessly across platforms.
+Such integration facilitates quick and direct comparison of results from experiment and simulation, thus assisting researchers in drawing scientific conclusions.